 \section{Limitations and Future Work}

-Although AltNet demonstrates strong empirical gains and stability across a range of continuous control tasks, our study has limitations.
-First, we focus our experiments on problems from the DeepMind Control Suite which are representative of challenging control problems used to evaluate state-of-the-art RL methods.
-That said, extending the evaluation to more diverse environments could provide further insights.
-Second, AltNet relies on the choice of reset frequency, which currently follows a standard schedule in our experiments.
-Developing an adaptive scheduling mechanism to automatically determine the optimal reset frequency for each environment and replay ratio is relevant future work.
+Although AltNet demonstrates strong empirical gains and stability across a range of continuous-control tasks, there are several directions for further study.
+Our experiments focus on challenging continuous-action problems from the DeepMind Control Suite, a widely used benchmark for modern reinforcement learning.
+Extending the evaluation to more diverse environments is likely to lead to further insights.
+In addition, AltNet relies on a choice of predetermined reset frequency.
+An important direction for future work is to develop adaptive scheduling mechanisms that select reset frequencies automatically based on the environment and replay ratio. \extraParagraphSpacing{}

-To support reproducibility and further research, we will release the implementation and training scripts upon acceptance.